Patricia G. Schuman: Career

 In 1976, Schuman founded Neal-Schuman Publishers with John Vincent Neal.
 The company specialized in education resources for librarians, educators and information professionals.
 The company became part of ALA Publishing in 2011.

 She served the American Library Association as its first woman treasurer (1984–1988) and led efforts to endow a scholarship fund.
 Schuman was a founding member of the ALA's Social Responsibilities Roundtable and the Feminist Task Force.

 Schuman was visiting lecturer at many programs of library and information science including Syracuse University School of Information Studies, Pratt Institute School of Library and Information Studies, Long Island University School of Library and Information Studies, Ecoles des Sciences de líInformation, Morocco, Columbia University School of Library Service, Rutgers University School of Library and Information Studies, and St. John's University School of Library Service.

 Presidency of the American Library Association

 As President of the American Library Association, Schuman launched a nationwide campaign to focus attention on the public's right to know including censorship and access to government information.
 She implemented media training for association leaders, established a speaker's network, and founded the Library Advocacy Now! effort.

+Gloria Steinem, invited by ALA President, Patricia Glass Schuman, at American Library Association, General Session 1992.

 "ALA President's Column."
 American Libraries: